temporalio/documentation/docs/application-development/testing.md

 </TabItem>
 </Tabs>

-### Skip Time
+### Skip time

 Some long-running Workflows can persist for months or even years.
-Implementing the test framework allows your Workflow code to skip time and complete your tests in seconds, rather than the Workflow's specified amount.
+Implementing the test framework allows your Workflow code to skip time and complete your tests in seconds rather than the Workflow's specified amount.

-For example, if you have a Workflow sleep for a day, or have an Activity failure with a long retry interval, you don't need to wait the entire length of the sleep period to test if the sleep function works.
-Instead, test the logic that happens after the sleep by skipping forward time and complete your tests in a timely manner.
+For example, if you have a Workflow sleep for a day, or have an Activity failure with a long retry interval, you don't need to wait the entire length of the sleep period to test whether the sleep function works.
+Instead, test the logic that happens after the sleep by skipping forward in time and complete your tests in a timely manner.

 :::note